niels-lubbes/cyclides/README.md

 ## Lemma 3

-The inputs `W` and `rs` represent a component of B(X) and the real structure,respectively.
+The inputs `W` and `rs` of the following function represent a component of B(X) and the real structure, respectively.
 The output is True if the component is send to itself by the real structure.

 ```Mathematica
 isRealComp[W_, rs_] := Return[Sort@Map[rs . # &, W] == Sort@W]
 ```

-Lemma 3a and Lemma3b: Go through the classification and find real classes g in G(X) and complex components W in B(X) such that mult[g,W]>0
+For Lemma 3a and Lemma3b we go through all possible B(X) and find real classes g in G(X) and complex components W in B(X) such that mult[g,W]>0

 ```Mathematica
 For[i = 1, i <= Length[classBX], i++,